-- Measure K1.1: Develop freight technology and innovation subgroup of the Transport for the South East Freight Forum - Measure K1.2: Support technology demonstration trials within the Transport for the South East area
+Develop freight technology and innovation sub-group of the Transport for the South East Freight Forum

+Support technology demonstration trials within the Transport for the South East area

-Measure K1.2: Support technology demonstration trials within the Transport for the South East area
+Support technology demonstration trials within the Transport for the South East area

-- Measure K1.1: Develop freight technology and innovation subgroup of the Transport for the South East Freight Forum - Measure K1.2: Support technology demonstration trials within the Transport for the South East area
+Develop freight technology and innovation sub-group of the Transport for the South East Freight Forum

+Support technology demonstration trials within the Transport for the South East area

-- Measure K1.1: Develop freight technology and innovation subgroup of the Transport for the South East Freight Forum - Measure K1.2: Support technology demonstration trials within the Transport for the South East area
+Develop freight technology and innovation sub-group of the Transport for the South East Freight Forum

+Support technology demonstration trials within the Transport for the South East area

-- Measure K1.1: Develop freight technology and innovation sub-group of the Transport for the South East Freight Forum - Measure K1.2: Support technology demonstration trials within the Transport for the South East area
+Develop freight technology and innovation sub-group of the Transport for the South East Freight Forum

+Support technology demonstration trials within the Transport for the South East area

-- Measure K1.1: Develop freight technology and innovation sub-group of the Transport for the South East Freight Forum - Measure K1.2: Support technology demonstration trials within the Transport for the South East area
+Develop freight technology and innovation sub-group of the Transport for the South East Freight Forum

+Support technology demonstration trials within the Transport for the South East area

-- SO1.
-To improve the efficiency of the operation of the freight and logistics sector in the Transport for the South East area: - ✓✓ by investigating and promoting innovation in both technology and operational practices. - SO5.
-To better integrate freight into place-making activity: - ✓ - by reducing the impacts of freight movement and logistics activity on local amenity and assessing new technologies and practices to reduce freight's local impacts. - SO6.
-To reduce the impact of freight and logistics operations on the environment through a reduction in air pollution and greenhouse gas emissions from the sector to achieve net-zero by 2050 at the latest: - using technology trials to assess options to reduce freight, logistics and gateways emissions and to focus on methods to decarbonise activity, across modes. - SO7.
-To reduce the impact of freight on communities through reductions in noise levels, air quality impacts and informal overnight lorry parking: - by better understanding future technology and options to help make freight activity, cleaner, quieter, and less intrusive to local communities.
+Delivery of strategic objectives JJ SO1 To improve the efficiency of the operation of the freight and logistics sector in the Transport for the South East area: by investigating and promoting innovation in both technology and operational practices.
+SO5 To better integrate freight into place-making activity: 1 by reducing the impacts of freight movement and logistics activity on local amenity and assessing new technologies and practices to reduce freight's local impacts.
+SO6 To reduce the impact of freight and logistics operations on the environment through a reduction in air pollution and greenhouse gas emissions from the sector to achieve net-zero by 2050 at the latest: • using technology trials to assess options to reduce freight, logistics and gateways emissions and to focus on methods to decarbonise activity, across modes.
+S07 To reduce the impact of freight on communities through reductions in noise levels, air quality impacts and informal overnight lorry parking: • by better understanding future technology and options to help make freight activity, cleaner, quieter, and less intrusive to local communities.